metamath/lamp-guide/docs/11/index.md

 ##### Assertion 9: Theorem `mp2`

-Theorem `mp2` our first *useful* theorem
+Theorem `mp2` is our first *useful* theorem
-(that is, a claim proven using axioms).
+(that is, a claim proven using axioms and/or theorems).
-It proves a claim
+This theorem proves a claim that involves applying modus ponens twice.
-(a double modus ponens) using only previously-accepted assertions.

 ##### Going beyond

-There are many more theorems of course.
+There are many more theorems, of course.
 We should briefly point out one, `syl`.
 The theorem `syl` proves that if `( ph -> ps )` and `( ps -> ch )`, then `( ph -> ch )`.
 This is one of the most commonly-used theorems in the entire `set.mm` database.